ziorwebdev/easy-file-uploader/README.md

 ## Frequently Asked Questions

-### Q: Does this work without Elementor Pro?
+### Q: What forms are supported by the Easy DragDrop File Uploader?
-**A:** No, Elementor Pro is required since the Easy DragDrop field is integrated into its form module.
+**A:** Easy DragDrop File Uploader currently supports Elementor Pro Forms and Contact Form 7 (CF7).

 ### Q: Where are the uploaded files stored?
 **A:** Files are stored in the WordPress Media Library or a custom directory, based on your settings.